-- 3.20 If you wish to accept our POC Offer to connect to our Distribution System, you must - accept that POC Offer in accordance with its terms within the Validity Period; - obtain design approval from us for the Contestable Work in the timescales specified; - make any required payment due on acceptance by the means specified in our POC Offer; and - return the signed Adoption Agreement in the timescales specified. - 3.21 A valid acceptance of our POC Offer will create a legally binding agreement between us.
+- 3.20 If you wish to accept our POC Offer to connect to our Distribution System, you must - accept that POC Offer in accordance with its terms within the Validity Period; - obtain design approval from us for the Contestable Work in the timescales specified; - pay any outstanding Connection Offer Expenses invoice; - make any required payment due on acceptance by the means specified in our POC Offer; and - return the signed Adoption Agreement in the timescales specified. - 3.21 A valid acceptance of our POC Offer will create a legally binding agreement between us.
 Where the terms of the Adoption Agreement have been unaltered, we will sign the Adoption Agreement and return a copy to the relevant parties.